SMALL PHONE

 The strategy changes when overtaking while your motorcycle is loaded with a passenger or the weight of extra gear.
 If your bike is fully loaded, ride with the premise that you're not going to pass unless it's necessary.
 A loaded motorcycle takes more time to accelerate and decelerate.

-Use the same rationale as passing unloaded: use the method that consumes the least amount of time for the whole passing process.
-With a loaded motorcycle, the building-speed method is generally the quickest.
+Use the same rationale as passing unloaded: use the method that consumes the least amount of time to complete the pass.
+With a loaded motorcycle, use smooth throttle inputs and adjust your rate of acceleration in order to build speed to complete the pass.

 5. PASSING IN FARM COUNTRY

-A ride through rural Pennsylvania or Wisconsin can make you acutely aware of the pitfalls associated with passing slow-moving farm machinery.
+A ride through rural Pennsylvania or Wisconsin can make you acutely aware of the unique hazards associated with passing slow-moving farm machinery.

-Someone driving farm equipment like a tractor or combine poses added challenges and danger to a motorcyclist.
+Someone driving farm equipment like a tractor or combine poses added challenges and hazards to a motorcyclist.
 This equipment is usually wide and can hang into a second lane.
-Sometimes operators can't see or aren't paying attention to motorists behind them; they might not have working lights or turn signals; their equipment is cumbersome and can sling dirt onto the road, and they might abruptly turn into fields without a marked or visible driveway.
+Sometimes, operators can't see or aren't paying attention to motorists behind them.
+They might not have working lights or turn signals.
+Their equipment is cumbersome and can sling dirt onto the road, and they might abruptly turn into fields without a marked or visible driveway.

 6. PASSING SAFELY IN A GROUP